Radio over IP

 Radio over Internet Protocol, or RoIP, is similar to Voice over IP (VoIP), but augments two-way radio communications rather than telephone calls.
-From the system point of view, it is essentially VoIP with PTT (Push To Talk).
+From the system point of view, it is essentially VoIP with push-to-talk.
 To the user it can be implemented like any other radio network.

 With RoIP, at least one node of a network is a radio (or a radio with an IP interface device) connected via IP to other nodes in the radio network.
 The other nodes can be two-way radios, but could also be dispatch consoles either traditional (hardware) or modern (software on a PC), POTS telephones, softphone applications running on a computer such as Skype phone, PDA, smartphone, or some other communications device accessible over IP.
 RoIP can be deployed over private networks as well as the public Internet.

 It is useful in land mobile radio systems used by public safety departments and fleets of utilities spread over a broad geographic area.
 Like other centralized radio systems such as trunked radio systems, issues of delay or latency and reliance on centralized infrastructure can be impediments to adoption by public safety agencies.

 RoIP is not a proprietary or protocol-limited construct but a basic concept that has been implemented in a number of ways.
 Several systems have been implemented in the amateur radio community such as Galaxy PTT Comms, AllStar Link, BroadNet, IRLP, and EchoLink that have demonstrated the utility of RoIP in a partly or entirely open-source environment.

-Many commercial radio systems vendors such as Motorola and Harris have adopted RoIP as part of their system designs.
+Many commercial radio systems vendors such as Persistent Systems, LLC., Motorola and Harris have adopted RoIP as part of their system designs.

 The motivation to deploy RoIP technology is usually driven by one of three factors: first, the need to span large geographic areas or operate in areas without sufficient coverage from radio towers; second, the desire to provide more reliable, or at least more repairable links in radio systems; and third, to support the use of many base station users, that is, voice communications from stationary users rather than mobile or handheld radios.

 Geographies may be more economically reliably served when spanned by the use of IP technology due to the constantly decreasing cost and increasing functionality of the evolving packet-switched network equipment and software (a track followed by Moore's law).
 Traditionally distant radio users have been linked via dedicated microwave equipment and/or leased telephone lines.
 Generally, the cost of operating a radio network is decreased by the adoption of IP technology, replacing the traditional microwave and leased telephone lines.
 Economical and reliable distant radio links such as those needed by state troopers, energy utilities, and Medivac helicopters are well served by RoIP technology (see Air Evac Lifeteam for an example of a 14-state radio system).